MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-single-resource-optimization.md

 Go to **Resource Scheduling Optimization app > Optimization Goals > +New**

-Create the goal you would like Single Resource Optimization to use by default, though any goal can be selected at the run time.
+Based on your business needs, create the goal you would like Single Resource Optimization to use by default, though any goal can be selected at run time.

 > [!div class="mx-imgBorder"]